nspope/epee/README.md

 # epee
-This R package wraps C++ code that calculates a variational approximation to the likelihood of the phylogenetic threshold model.
+This R package wraps a small C++ library that uses expectation propagation to calculate a variational approximation to the likelihood of the phylogenetic threshold model.
+The advantage of the approximation is that it scales to a nearly arbitrary number of traits and tips.

-This code is very much under development, and the R interface is currently minimal and undocumented.
 For examples of use, see the functions `testcase_continuous()` (for continuous traits), `testcase_categorical()` (for binary traits), and `testcase_mixed()` (for mixed continuous-binary traits).